Thomas Bourke

 Optoelectronics | Semiconductor Physics | Nanoscience

 I’m Thomas, a PhD candidate at the University of Cambridge researching single-photon avalanche diodes (SPADs) made of III-V materials for quantum optics and ranging applications.
-These devices are uniquely useful for sensing single photons at telecomms wavelengths (1550nm) while featuring a low form factor and solid state cooling.
-I seek to combine materials science principles, device physics, nanofabrication and simulations to understand and improve their performance (dark counts, afterpulsing, timing jitter).

 I carry out interdisciplinary research across the Semiconductor Physics group at Cambridge and the Quantum Information group at Toshiba, utilizing facilities at both institutions, including the state-of-the-art Cavendish cleanroom.
 Supervised by Prof. Louise Hirst (Cambridge) and Dr. Mark Stevenson (Toshiba).
 I am a Darwin College member and am co-funded by Toshiba and the Cambridge Nanoscience DTC.

-Current affiliations include:
+My current affiliations include:

 - Toshiba Research Europe - Quantum Devices team